The Animation Process – Complete Step by Step Guide 2026

 In a 3D animated video, the elements on the screen have not only height and width but also depth.
 Unlike a 2D animation process, 3D characters and objects are modeled from a digital mesh instead of illustrated.

-This is the ideal style for promotional video production and for some specific niches, such as healthcare advertising; they are useful for showing the inner workings of a mechanical or complex product or offering viewers an immersive visual experience.
+This is the ideal style for product videos; they are useful for showing the inner workings of a mechanical product or offering viewers an immersive visual experience.
 That said, 3D animation phases are often highly expensive.

 .how to avoid covid 19 or coronav 1